 Market based agriculture

-However, the farm sector has suffered most under excessive government control and restrictions on freedom, resulting in negative subsidies and barriers in access to technology.
-The Indian farmer thus does not get an equal chance for proving himself.
+Excessive government control and restrictions on freedom of farmers has resulted in negative subsidies (a drain from famers to cities) and barriers in access to technology, and therefore in productivity.
+The Indian farmer does not get the chance to prove himself.

-While increasing food production to meet the needs of a growing population is an ongoing issue for India, we believe it does not require food self-sufficiency.
-If the Indian economy does well, any shortfall in food can be met through imports, as needed.
-This will also allow Indian land to be more sustainably managed.
+We are concerned about food security, but believe it does not require food self-sufficiency as a key objective.
+So long as the market for food is free, both the Indian economy and farmer will do well.
+We believe the free market has natural incentives to store some additional food and any emergency shortfall can be readily met through imports.

-It remains critically important for government to focus on infrastructure and developing well regulated markets in the sector instead of dabbling in prices.
-This will allow market signals to be freely transmitted to self-employed peasant proprietors who will be incentivised to obtain the most competitive yield from their investments.
+The government should focus on infrastructure provision and developing well-regulated markets instead of dabbling in prices.
+As market signals are freely transmitted to self-employed peasant proprietors, they will be incentivised to obtain the most competitive yield from their investments.

 The reform of agriculture will ensure that hundreds of millions of farmers get a new lease of life.
 We will review the report of the National Farm Commission under the chairmanship of Dr. M. S. Swaminathan and implement those of its recommendations that are consistent with liberty and the scientific method.